aapf/.github/.github/ISSUE_TEMPLATE/task_for_user_story.md

 ---
-name: Task format
+name: Task format for User Story (Japanese)
-about: Create a task to help us improve
+about: Create a task for User Story to help us improve
 ---

 ### 作業内容: